 Each time players sprint to the other side, thats counted as 1 round.
 After each round show the group an exercise to complete for 2 minutes (20 on, 10 off).
 Dead simple right?
 You can make this harder by focusing each exercises on a single body part.
 I.e. Upper body, core exercises or lower body exercises.

 Each time players sprint to the other side, thats counted as 1 round.
 After each round players complete burpees for a set time.
 The time starts at 10 seconds then an additional 10 seconds is added to each new round.
 The quicker the catchers are, the less time the group will spend completing burpees.

 In this version, all players (including the catchers) are only allowed to bear walk instead of running.
 This is a great variation and quite tough.

 - The Crawling exercise engages your calves, quads, glutes, shoulder girdle, deep abdominal muscles, and muscles in your hips and feet.
 You’re pretty much working your whole body.
 (Ref: www.health.com)

 Each time players sprint to the other side, thats counted as 1 round.
 After each round players sprint clockwise around the rectangle (outside of the circuit) for 30 seconds.
 To make it harder, increase the sprint time by 10 seconds per round.
 This will force the catcher to work harder.

 Catchers hold hands and extend out at both ends.
 This makes it harder for the runners to escape the catchers.

-Need More Workout Games, Bootcamp Ideas & Fun Games For Groups?
+Need More Workout Games, Bootcamp Ideas & Fun Games?

 Coming up with fun & fresh bootcamp ideas week in week out can be tough and time consuming.